The Performance Analyst Staff Role Explained

 It provides a clear and genuine representation of what areas of your tactics are working well, or not, in the course of the season.
 The Team report overview also gives you a highlight of notable reports from the analysis team concerning interesting facts that you should pay attention to.

 For a more in-depth analysis of the team performance, you will need to head to the next tab; the Analyst Report.
-Here you will get a break down of the efficiency in front of the goal or at the back – providing you with more information about where shots and assists have come from or which areas of the pitch you’ve conceded the most from – and how the data relates to the other team’s performance within the league.
+Here you will get a breakdown of the efficiency in front of the goal or at the back – providing you with more information about where shots and assists have come from or which areas of the pitch you’ve conceded the most from – and how the data relates to the other team’s performance within the league.

 The Performance Analyst will also highlight noticeable trends relating to general performance, scoring, conceding and formations.
-By clicking on each of these tabs, you’ll get more information that will let you learn more about your team’s result in attacking and defending situations.
+By clicking on each of these tabs, you’ll get more information that will let you learn more about your team’s results in attacking and defending situations.

 The defensive efficiency and attacking efficiency are two vital reports that will give you a better picture of trends relating to your preferred tactic(s).